alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 - **Company:** Cyclistic - fictional Chicago **bike share** company
 - **Offering:** single-ride passes, full-day passes, annual memberships
 - **Fleet:** 5,824 bikes across 692 stations

-### About The Company
-In 2016, the fictional bike-share company Cyclistic launched and has since grown to a fleet of 5,824 bicycles accessible via a network of 692 stations across Chicago.

-In its early years, Cyclistic has grown via marketing geared toward general awareness and appealing to broad consumer segments.
-Thanks to its offering of flexible price plans (single-ride passes, full-day passes, and annual memberships), the broad marketing efforts brought in a large customer-base.

----

 ### Scenario

-- **Current Profitability Assessment:** finance analysts found that annual members are more profitable than casual riders (non-members who use single-ride or full-day passes)
+- **Profitability Assessment:** finance analysts found that annual members are more profitable than casual riders (non-members who use single-ride or full-day passes)
 - **Marketing History:** general awareness, appealing to broad consumer segments
 - **Hypothesis:** converting casual riders into annual members would help drive future growth

 ### Scenario

+**Profitability Assessment**
-Finance analysts at Cyclistic have come to understand that annual members are much more profitable than casual riders (non-members who use single-ride or full-day passes).
-As such, they believe the key to future growth can be found in maximizing annual membership.
+Finance analysts found that annual members are much more profitable than casual riders (non-members who use single-ride or full-day passes).

+**Hypothesis**
-Lily Moreno, the director of marketing, believes there's solid opportunity to convert casual riders into members.
-Since casual riders are already aware of Cyclistic's convenience and accessibility, she believes a marketing campaign aimed at converting casual riders into annual members would help drive future growth.
+Lily Moreno (Director of Marketing) believes there's opportunity to convert casual riders into members thanks to their awareness of Cyclistic's convenience and accessibility.
+She believes a marketing campaign aimed at converting casual riders into annual members would help drive future growth.

 ---